rasit147/Reverse_DCF_Web_Dashboard_interface/README.md

 ### Live Demo

-# You can access the live version of these dashboard [here](https://revdcfinterface.streamlit.app/).
+# You can access the live version of these dashboard [Click here](https://revdcfinterface.streamlit.app/).

 ![Screenshot (408)](https://github.com/user-attachments/assets/486deaad-ed83-42c4-95ec-90bb068e82a4)